-(1) A weighted blanket gives the warmth and security of a hug by a gentle, firm pressure which goes within the body and gives a sense of security, helping the body to relax.
-The body releases oxytocin which reduces blood pressure, slows down heart race and thereby helps in calming down the nervous system.
+A weighted blanket gives the warmth and security of a hug by a gentle, firm pressure that goes within the body and gives a sense of security, helping the body to relax.
+The body releases oxytocin which reduces blood pressure slows down heart race and thereby helps in calming down the nervous system.

-(3) With the release of these hormones, the parasympathetic nervous system is activated which helps in reducing the sensations of stress, fear and anxiety, creating a feeling of safety and security.
+With the release of these hormones, the parasympathetic nervous system is activated which helps in reducing the sensations of stress, fear, and anxiety, creating a feeling of safety and security.

 Scientists have affirmed these medicinal properties of weighted blankets:

-(1) According to a study conducted by Occupational Therapy, 32 adults were using 30 pound of weighted blanket.
-63 percent of participants reported lower anxiety, 33 percent reported lowering in electrodermal activity (EDA) and 78 percent chose weighted blanket to feel calm and relieved.
+According to a study conducted by Occupational Therapy, 32 adults were using 30 pounds of a weighted blanket.
+63 percent of participants reported lower anxiety, 33 percent reported lowering in electrodermal activity (EDA) and 78 percent chose a weighted blanket to feel calm and relieved.

-(1) Weight blanket helps in the proper functioning of memory by promoting sleep.
-According to Dr. Matthew Walker, a sleep scientist of University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
+A weighted blanket helps in the proper functioning of memory by promoting sleep.
+According to Dr. Matthew Walker, a sleep scientist at the University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
 Thus, memory functions well with the sleep provided by a weighted blanket.

 Since a weighted blanket induces sleep and soothes the nervous system, it is extremely helpful for people with anxiety, ASD, PTSD, bipolar disorder, sleep disorder, depression, trauma, paranoia, and similar other psychological conditions.

 Weighted blankets are beneficial and work best for people with: